pavansachi/service-failover/README.md

 # Project

-This is typescript enabled node js application with api versioning
+This is typescript enabled node js application with api versioning It uses 2 mail provider API's
+* Main Gun (register for account at https://signup.mailgun.com/new/signup)
+* Send Grid (register for account at https://signup.sendgrid.com)

 1. [ Libraries ](#Libraries)
 2. [ Swagger Documentation ](#Swagger-documentation)